How the Vagus Nerve Controls Your Heart Rate

 The constant fluctuation in beat-to-beat intervals — heart rate variability (HRV) — is primarily driven by vagal modulation.
 Higher HRV means the vagus nerve is actively adjusting heart rate to match current demands, a sign of a healthy, flexible autonomic nervous system.

 Low HRV indicates sympathetic dominance or reduced vagal input, associated with increased cardiovascular risk, stress, and poorer health outcomes.
+Multiple large studies have found that low HRV predicts all-cause mortality more reliably than many traditional cardiovascular risk markers — it captures the underlying autonomic dysfunction that often precedes cardiac events by years.

 Breathing and Heart Rate